casangi/xradio/doc/source/model.rst

 Fundamental dimensions of Xradio data.
 The shape of all arrays contained in Xradio datasets will be defined by a mapping of dimensions to sizes -- the "shape" of the array.
 For instance, a visibility data array might have an associated channel or time step count.
-Use :ref:`Axes` to associate dimension indicies with values such as frequencies or timestamps.
+Use :ref:`Coordinates` to associate dimension indicies with values such as frequencies or timestamps.

 .. class:: Time
 .. autodata:: xradio.vis.model.Time